PG1003/observer/README.md

 ## Non-goals

 * Processing return values returned by the connected functions and observers.
   The return value is ignored for most cases where an observer pattern or signal/slot solution is used.
   It also limit the usage of this library and adds complexity; all observers or connected functions must return the same type and the results must becombined when receiving values from multiple observers.
 * Build-in mutexes/atomics/thread safety.
   Adding these will add complexity and impact the performance for cases where these are not needed.
-  When needed you can create custom subjects that integrates with your application.
+  When needed, you can create custom subjects that integrates with your application.

   When you really need these features out-of-the-box then you should try [boost signals](https://www.boost.org/doc/libs/1_72_0/doc/html/signals2.html).